One Medical claims to be the future of healthcare. But it relies on a broken system

 There is also a growing bevy of healthcare services that don’t require health insurance at all.
 Americans, even those with insurance, are facing rising premiums and out-of-pocket costs as payers and employers look to shift some of the $3.5 trillion spent on healthcare every year onto patients.
 CVS, Walmart, and Walgreens are building out a healthcare system inside of their retail network that offers elements of primary care at much lower prices that can be paid for with health insurance or cash.

 Rubin recognizes that there is a lot frustration with the current healthcare system.
-“We address that by having 24-7 digital health and inviting offices that look like living rooms and we don’t keep people waiting in them,” he says.
+“We address that by having 24-7 digital health and inviting offices that look like living rooms, and we don’t keep people waiting in them,” he says.

 “We don’t have an ulterior motive,” he adds.
 “We’re not in another business—this is what we do,” he says referring to the retail pharmacies, which get a significant chunk of their revenues from store merchandise.

-In the event Medicare for All is enacted, or the industry shifts to a more value-based care model, Rubin says his company could fairly easily move to a system where an insurer—whether it’s the government or a private company—pays a monthly fee per patient for on-going health services.
+In the event Medicare for All is enacted, or the industry shifts to a more value-based care model, Rubin says his company could fairly easily move to a system where an insurer—whether it’s the government or a private company—pays a monthly fee per patient for ongoing health services.
 Of course, how much the government is willing to pay One Medical may cause problems for its bottom line.

 Rubin says the company differs from others rethinking primary care because it focuses on the overall experience.
 One Medical has low or no wait times to see medical professionals.
 It also has invested in ancillary long-term care specialists like coaches, nutritionists, and women’s health providers.
 He says giving doctors access to technology and paying them a salary has gone a long way to make primary care better for everyone, including employers that pay for health insurance.